Please enter your name, email and zip code below to sign up!

 This program helps individuals and families in need of one-time financial support.
 Beginning Oct 1, 2018, The Salvation Army will no longer be accepting Comprehensive Emergency Assistance applications directly from clients.
 The Salvation Army will continue to take referrals from social service agencies in McLean County.
 Applicants who do not have a case manager should contact PATH at 309-827-4005 for information on obtaining a case manager.

 Case Managers must fill out a referral form and submit to Salvation Army.
-Contact JoAnna or Kiki for more information - (309) 829-9476
+Contact JoAnna or Nick for more information - (309) 829-9476

 Supportive Services for Veteran Families (SSVF)